kacyphan7/Galaxy-Shooter/README.md

 5. The game ends when alien reached the bottom of the screen, when player is hit by alien bullet, or player collided with alien.
 6. Press `restart button` to restart game including new score and clear aliens off the screen.

+# LICENSE
+(CC0 1.0 Universal) You're free to use this game and code in any project, personal or commercial.
+There's no need to ask permission before using these.
+Giving attribution is not required, but is appreciated.

+### Disclaimer

+I do not own any of the images.
+Please reference to Credits section below for references.
+This project was modeled off of Galaga for nostalgic purposes.
+It was my favorite game to play on the BlackBerry SideKick when I first came to America.

 # HOW TO INSTALL
 1. `Fork` and `Clone` this respository to your local machine
 2. Open `index.html` in your browser to play or
 3. Open the directory in your text editor of choice to view or edit the code

-### Disclaimer

-This project was modeled off of Galaga for nostalgic purposes.
-It was my favorite game to play on the BlackBerry SideKick when I first came to America.

 # HOW IT WORKS

 This code is an implementation of a simple 2D shooting game.
 Galaxy Shooter is built using HTML, CSS, and JavaScript.
 The game uses the HTML5 Canvas API to update the game graphics and handle player input.
 JavaScript is used to manage the game state, including tracking the player's score, lives, and level.
 The game is played by controlling a spaceship to shoot down aliens while dodging their bullets.
-The main logic of the game is handled in a function called `gameLoop`, which is called every 60 milliseconds using the `setInterval` me
+The main logic of the game is handled in a function called `gameLoop`, which is called every 60 milliseconds using the `setInterval` method.

 The code creates three classes to handle the entities: `Player`, `Alien`, and `Bullet`. `Player` handles the player spaceship, `Alien` handles the alien spaceships, and `Bullet` handles the bullets fired by both the player and the aliens.

-The player spaceship is controlled using the `arrow keys or wasd` and fires bullets `vertically` upward by pressing the `space bar`.
+The player spaceship is controlled using the `arrow keys` or `wasd` and fires bullets `vertically` upward by pressing the `space bar`.
 The alien spaceships are automatically generated at the top of the screen and move `horizontally` across the screen, firing bullets downwards randomly.
 The game ends if the player's spaceship is hit by an alien bullet or if an alien spaceship reaches the bottom of the screen.

 Draw bullet
 ``` javascript